nhn/tui.chart/docs/en/common-axes.md

 ## Theme

-Theme options that can be used to style the axes are as follow.
+Theme options that can be used to style the axes are as follows.

 ```ts
 interface AxisTheme {